 Start from and return to the pick-up point by the designated route – 3 points

 Starting but not completing the route – 1 point

-Every Sunday when there is not a Captain’s Challenge Ride, leaving Clevedon Triangle at 0830 hrs and then stopping at the designated pick up point before splitting into groups (Fast, Intermediate and Touring) before heading off to the elevenses destination.
+Every Sunday when there is not a Captain’s Challenge Ride, rides leave Clevedon Triangle at 0830 hrs and then stop at the designated pick up point before splitting into groups (Fast, Intermediate and Touring) before heading off to the elevenses destination.

-Depending on the number of riders present, up to three groups will be formed (in addition to a Ladies only one once a month), each usually heading to the same coffee stop, albeit by slightly different routes and at different speeds.
+Depending on the number of riders present, up to three groups will be formed , each usually heading to the same coffee stop, albeit by slightly different routes and at different speeds.